enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

             detach=False
         )
 ```

 - logs folder: is the folder where the logs of the compilation process are stored, this logs can be returned in case of an error instead of the binaries

+GitLab’s archive endpoint doesn’t necessarily validate the ref strictly.
+If you provide an invalid ref, GitLab will often default to the repository’s default branch when generating the archive.
+That’s why you still get back a ZIP file even if the ref you provided (e.g., maidgdgbensss) doesn’t exist.

 # Evaluation